toastergoldie/midfightmasses/README.md

 During a long road trip, Boyfriend really needs to go to the bathroom.
 After miles of nothing, Boyfriend and Girlfriend finally reach a small town.
 Paying a local church a visit, they stumble into a friendly nun named Sarvente, who is very eager to get them to join the church!
 After their stubbornness, however, she isn't all too happy!

 Wait, what's that?
-The mod has more?
+\nThe mod has more?
-Nah, it's just Sarv!
+\nNah, it's just Sarv!
-...oh yeah, and that Slavic dude and their kid.
+\n...oh yeah, and that Slavic dude and their kid.

 ## Credits:
 * Mike Geno - Music